Full details are given on the Government website at https://www.gov.uk/coronavirus

 For those residents who are not in a high risk category but still in need of support, there are a number of initiatives taking place across the county.
 You can visit Oxfordshire All In or Oxford Together for more information on community support near you.

-Sandleigh Road Recreation Ground – Playground and outdoor gym reopened on 4 July 2020 with COVID-19 safe procedures in place highlighted by Notices and Guidance as well as closure of certain equipment to ensure social distancing.
-The playground can remain open with Tier 2 restrictions applying, The outdoor gym must close.
+Sandleigh Road Recreation Ground – Playground and outdoor gym will remain open with COVID-19 safe procedures in place highlighted by Notices and Guidance as well as closure of certain equipment to ensure social distancing.

 About the Parish